The Tamrons: Rivalry with the Huns and recording

 The Tamrons went to Arthur Smith's studio in Charlotte (where James Brown recorded "Papa's Got a Brand New Bag") to record their single for Smith's label, Pyramid Records, showcasing two songs written Pettus and Walters.
-The A-side featured the highly primitive and sexually-charged "Wild Man", which began with a Twilight Zone style guitar riff.
+The A-side featured the highly primitive and sexually charged "Wild-Man", which began with a Twilight Zone style guitar riff.
 The B-side was "Stop, Look, Listen", more melodic mid-tempo ballad.
 Though his contributions were barely audible in the mixes, keyboardist Steve Baucom was brought in to play organ and sang backup for both songs during the session.
 The single became a local and regional hit in the Concord/Charlotte area.
 The group continued playing and performing for the next couple of years, but went through lineup and stylistic changes.
 Robert Walters departed to concentrate on playing football and was replaced on guitar by Bobby Yost from Kannappolis, North Carolina.
 In 1968 the group decided to move in a soul and R&B direction and added a horn section consisting of Eddie Coble on saxophone, as well as John Sherril and Rick Nash on trumpets.
 Later that year the Tamrons broke up.

 Later developments and legacy

 Under the influence of Jimi Hendrix, Keith Stacy got together with Butch Yarborough, previously of the Fantastik Four, and formed a heavy rock group called Liquid Nitrogen.
 Stacy later played in groups such as Flight, Axis, and more recently Jesse Bolt.
 Robert Walters went on to play professional football with the Washington Redskins.

 In the intervening years, the Tamrons' music has come to the attention of garage rock enthusiasts.
-In the list of the top 1000 garage rock recordings voted on by a panel of garage rock writers and experts appearing in Mike Markesich's Teenbeat Mayhem (the book includes over 16, 000 records), the Tamrons' song, "Wild Man", was ranked at #147, placing it in the top 200 garage rock songs of all time.
+In the list of the top 1000 garage rock recordings voted on by a panel of garage rock writers and experts appearing in Mike Markesich's Teenbeat Mayhem (the book includes over 16, 000 records), the Tamrons' song, "Wild-Man", was ranked at #147, placing it in the top 200 garage rock songs of all time.
 Their work has appeared in several Compilations.
-"Wild Man" is included on the Back from the Grave, Volume 2 CD and Back from the Grave, Volume 4 LP issued by Crypt Records.
+"Wild-Man" is included on the 1984 Back from the Grave, Volume 4 LP issued by Crypt Records.
 "Stop, Look, Listen" appears on the Total Ranch: 100% Boss Garage compilation put out by Manic Mustang Records.
 Summing up his experience with the Tamrons, Keith Stacey recalls: